 Web from the 90s

-For the scope of the project, we chose to preserve web sites mostly from around mid-to-late 1990’s.
+We chose to preserve web sites mostly from around mid-to-late 1990’s.
 There are several reasons this timeline was chosen.
-Around this time, the internet experienced a strong global expansion around this time, with half the population in the US accessing the Internet on a regular basis.
+Around this time, the internet experienced a strong global expansion, with half the population in the US accessing the Internet on a regular basis.

-- The web sites are restored in an effort to make them completely functional.
-Links and images are fixed and several sources are combined to form a historically accurate representations.
-For this reason, the service can be used as reference (subject to source material availability) to study the formation of the World Wide Web and can be used in a variety of ways including interactive computing museum exhibits or personal vintage surfing experiences.
+- Web sites are restored in an effort to make them entirely functional.
+Protoweb can be used to study the formation of the World Wide Web and in a variety of other ways, including interactive computing museum exhibits showcasing the early Internet, or for personal vintage surfing experiences.

 - Web sites are fully browsable with any computer, and even with period correct hardware.

-- Interactive website content, such as web searches, website visitor counters, chats and web rings are supported and more are being added.
+- Interactive website content, such as web searches, visitor counters, chats and web rings are functional, and more online services are being added.

-- Historical archives are scoured to restore file download links, including software drivers, applications and games.
+- Historical archives such as the Internet Archive are utilized to restore file download links, including software drivers, applications and games.

 The project’s aim is to emulate the look and feel of the early Internet and keep preserved content historically accurate to provide a guide for future generations.
 We prioritize the accessibility of our service, and put a lot of effort in making the website appear as if they were still online, including work put into restoring interactive website features, such as website counters, search engines, chats, web rings, guest books, etc…)